<big>Glossary of Painting Terms</big>(As of July 2003)

 Solid content

-The solids content of a coating refers to the percentage of the coating that remains after the evaporation of solvents and other volatile components.
+The solids content of a coating refers to the percentage of components that remain after the evaporation of solvents and other volatile substances.

-The higher the solids content, the higher it is.
+The higher the solids content, the greater it is.

 "Filling capacity and, consequently, a lower dilution rate."

 Solvent content.
-The value is given as a percentage of the weight of the ready-to-inject material.
+This is indicated as a percentage of the weight of the ready-to-spray mixture.

 And fillers are not film-forming agents, but they are components of the film.